WooCommerce Marketplace with Multiple Shipping Carriers using Product Vendors

 This plugin will act as a bridge and allows you to assign products to the vendors.
 It has two important features.

-- This plugin changes the appearance of the cart based on the products selected by the customers.
+• This plugin changes the appearance of the cart based on the products selected by the customers.
 This simply means that the plugin has two options – Split and Separate and Split and Sum.
-In the Split and Separate option, shipping calculation is split and the shipping rates are added together, and in Split and Sum option, shipping calculation is split and the shipping rates are shown separately.
+In the Split and Separate option, the shipping calculation is split and the shipping rates are added together, and in the Split and Sum option, the shipping calculation is split and the shipping rates are shown separately.
 You can find these options in the plugin settings.

 If you choose the first option, i.e Split and Separate, then the rate would be shown as the sum of the individual shipping costs of the products.
 The image shows how the rates are displayed.

-If you choose the Split and Separate option, the prices would be shown separately.
+If you choose the Split and Separate options, the prices would be shown separately.
 The below image shows how the rates are displayed.

 Once you setup the Multi-Carrier Shipping plugin with your preferred shipping rules, your customers will get the shipping rates on the WooCommerce cart and Checkout page.
 When a customer places an order, the order details are sent to the vendors via e-mail.
 Now, the vendors have to send the package to the Admin, who will then handle the fulfillment process.